-The BCMB’s Beverage Container Registration By-law sets out the requirement for manufacturers to register all beverage containers sold in Alberta.
+The BCMB’s Manufacturer and Retailer By-law sets out the requirement for manufacturers to register all beverage containers sold in Alberta.
 This requirement is also provincially legislated in the Beverage Container Recycling Regulation.
-The regulation defines a beverage as any liquid that is a ready-to-serve drink and is not exempt from the regulation.
+The Regulation defines a beverage as any liquid that is a ready-to-serve drink and is not exempt from the Regulation.
 It defines a container as a bottle, can, plastic cup or paperboard carton or a package made of metal, plastic, paper, glass or other material, or a combination of them, that contains or has contained a beverage.

 To review BCMB By-laws click the link below to be redirected to the BCMB Governing Documents page:

 Only beverage containers that have been approved by the BCMB can be sold in Alberta.
 The BCMB must determine whether a beverage container can be recycled in a manner satisfactory to the Board.
 In determining this, the BCMB may consider the following: